Adnan-The-Coder/MetaRepo/readme.md

 ## 5. Conflict Resolution

-If any merge conflicts arise, contributors should immediately contact the [Adnan](https://github.com/Adnan-The-Coder) or [Nazish](https://github.com/nazish-16) for resolution.
+If any merge conflicts arise, contributors should immediately contact the [Adnan](https://github.com/Adnan-The-Coder) for resolution.

 ## 6. Emergency Procedure